-- 8.11 The proposed vehicular access to the site, which is seeking approval in this application, is located along the northern edge along Victoria Mill Road.
-It is understood that the approximate dwelling figure for the site reflects the limitations placed on the site by the need for appropriate vehicle access off Victoria Mill Road. - 8.12 As a means of ensuring that the site has appropriate vehicle access from Victoria Mill Road, realignment works are proposed (see Figure 1).
-The applicant states that upgrades to Victoria Mill Road makes the route safer and more accessible for pedestrians and vehicle users, and has advised that the impact of traffic associated with the development has been thoroughly appraised and the capacity of key road junctions has been modelled to ensure that the development as proposed can be satisfactorily accommodated in compliance with Policy FRAM16. - 8.13 Key design changes made in consultation with the highways authority are noted below: - Redesign of internal layout: The turning head, junction alignment, radii, road widths, and visibility splays are now to an adoptable standard. - Inclusion of a footway on both sides of the new access into the main development. - Highway improvements within Victoria Mill Road are incorporated within the red line and will form part of the Written Scheme of Investigation to be agreed by the council's archaeologist (by way of condition) - the archaeologist raised no objections from a heritage perspective. - A total of 132 car parking spaces have been provided on the plot, in a small parking court and within the development - 12 unallocated visitor parking spaces have been provided throughout the site in accordance with Suffolk Guidance for Parking (2019). - 8.14 The design has regard to the pedestrian walking routes that ensures future/existing residents can walk safely to Framlingham town centre, public transport facilities, schools and other important facilities serving the local community - in accordance with Policy FRAM14.
-The proposed pedestrian footway links to Victoria Mill Road, where the existing footway connects to the identified pedestrian walking route along Station Road, and a secondary pedestrian walking route is proposed to the eastern extent, which will provide an alternative connection to Station Road.
+- 8.11 The proposed vehicular access into the site, which is seeking approval in this outline application, is located along the northern edge of the site boundary served from Victoria Mill Road. - 8.12 It is understood that the approximate dwelling figure for the site reflects the limitations placed on the site by the need for access off Victoria Mill Road. - 8.13 As a means of ensuring that the proposal is served by appropriate vehicle access from Victoria Mill Road, realignment works are proposed (see Figure 3).
+The applicant states that upgrades to Victoria Mill Road makes the route safer and more accessible for pedestrians and vehicle users, and has advised that the impact of traffic associated with the development has been thoroughly appraised and the capacity of key road junctions has been modelled to ensure that the development as proposed can be satisfactorily accommodated in compliance with policy FRAM16. - 8.14 Key design changes made in consultation with the highways authority are noted below: - Redesign of internal layout: The turning head, junction alignment, radii, road widths, and visibility splays are now to an adoptable standard.

+- Inclusion of a footway on both sides of the new access into the main development. - Highway improvements within Victoria Mill Road are incorporated within the red line and will form part of the Written Scheme of Investigation to be agreed by the council's archaeologist (by way of condition) - the archaeologist raised no objections from a heritage perspective. - A total of 132 car parking spaces have been provided on the plot, in a small parking court and within the development 12 unallocated visitor parking spaces have been provided throughout the site in accordance with Suffolk Guidance for Parking (2019). - 8.15 The design has regard to the pedestrian walking routes that ensures future/existing residents can walk safely to Framlingham town centre, public transport facilities, schools and other facilities serving the local community in accordance with policy FRAM14.
+The proposed pedestrian footway links to Victoria Mill Road, where the existing footway connects to an identified pedestrian walking route along Station Road.
+A secondary pedestrian walking route is proposed to the eastern extent, which will provide an alternative connection to Station Road.